Whooping cough vaccination during pregnancy can protect your newborn from day one.

 The free whooping cough vaccine during pregnancy is the best way to protect your newborn from day one.
 Talk to your doctor today about vaccinations.

 If you are planning a pregnancy or already pregnant, talk to your GP, Aboriginal Medical Service or other provider about what vaccines you need while you are pregnant.

 You can also protect yourself and your baby from the dangerous effects of the flu during pregnancy by asking your doctor for the flu vaccine which can be given at any stage during your pregnancy.

 Free pertussis vaccine is available for all pregnant women.
-This is usually given to pregnant women at 28 weeks (can be given anytime between 20-32 weeks) of each pregnancy and should be given as early as possible (from 20 weeks) to women who have been identified as being at high risk of early delivery.
-If a pregnant woman is not vaccinated between 20 and 32 weeks, they should receive pertussis-containing vaccine as soon as possible and at any time up to delivery.
-If given within 2 weeks of delivery, the newborn may not be adequately protected.
+This is usually given to pregnant women at 28 weeks (can be given anytime between 20-32 weeks) of each pregnancy.
+Women at high risk of preterm delivery or unlikely to return at 28 weeks should be offered vaccination at 20 weeks.
+Women not vaccinated before 32 weeks should still receive vaccination as soon as possible, at any time up until birth or immediately after.

 Antenatal pertussis vaccination protects newborns before they are able to have their own vaccinations from 6 weeks of age.
 Studies show that it is more than 90 per cent effective in preventing pertussis in infants.

 Two pertussis vaccines are provided free under the National Immunisation Program: Adacel and Boostrix.
 Both vaccines are suitable to be administered in pregnancy.